Last Updated on

-In his TED talk on “The Psychology of Evil”, Zimbardo features a quote by Martin Luther King, Jr., which states,
+In his TED Talk titled The Psychology of Evil, Zimbardo features a quote by Martin Luther King, Jr., which states how:

 “We must learn that passively to accept an unjust system is to cooperate with that system, and thereby to become a participant in its evil.”

-As you can see, Philip Zimbardo has greatly advanced our understanding of morality and continues to do so today.
-In addition, he has contributed to other areas of psychology.
+Philip Zimbardo has greatly advanced our understanding of morality and continues to do so today.

-For example, through his work, he illustrates how changing our perception of time can help better promote success in our own lives.
-He has also shown that boys are starting to underperform academically and socially, when compared to girls, and has suggested how we can fix it.
+On top of that, he has contributed to other areas of psychology.
+He recently researched how changing our perception of time can help us better promote success in our lives.
+He has studied why boys are underperforming academically and socially compared to girls and how we can fix that imbalance.